Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 In the 1950s, buses started to replace trams and tram tracks were removed.
 The Interurban #1223 was one of only seven trams owned by B.C.
 Electric that weren't destroyed when they were no longer needed.
 However, it seemed for a while that vandals and the elements would end up destroying Interurban #1223 anyway.

-In 2000 a group of dedicated volunteers came together to raise money for the restoration of the tram.
-After many hours of painstaking work, the tram was returned to its original condition.
+In 2000, a group of dedicated volunteers came together to raise money for the restoration of the tram.
+After many hours of painstaking work, the vehicle was returned to its original condition.
 It's now a popular exhibit at the museum.
-The tram can function, but it spends most of its time in its barn.
+The tram can function and has been placed on a short track that ends at a station.
+It spends most of its time in its barn, however.
 Here it can be explored by the public while being protected from the elements.

 C.W.
 Parker Carousel Facts and History